mlvlab/DDMI/README.md

 ## Data Preparation
 ### Image
-We have utilized two datasets for our experiments: [AFHQ-V2](https://github.com/clovaai/stargan-v2) and [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans).
+We have utilized two datasets for 2D image experiments: [AFHQ-V2](https://github.com/clovaai/stargan-v2) and [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans).
 We have used `dog` and `cat` categories in AFHQ-V2 dataset.
 You may change the location of the dataset by changing `data_dir` of config files in `configs/`, and specify `test_data_dir` to measure r-FID during training.
 Each dataset should be structured as below:

 ```
 Train data